Midwest Movie Night Done Right

 Midwest Movie Night #3

-The Film: Planes, Trains and Automobiles (1 hr 33 min, rated R, 1987) This classic “home for the holidays” movie might be just what you need to get in the spirit, whether you’re trying to figure out how to travel safely yourself or you’re settling in for a quarantined season.
+The Film: Planes, Trains and Automobiles (1 hr 33 min, rated R, 1987) This “home for the holidays” movie might be just what you need to get in the spirit, even if you’re just settling in on the sofa for a quarantined season.
 In any case, Steve Martin’s hilarious, apopletic, (and f-bomb-laden) tirade, directed at a hapless rental car agent in the St. Louis airport, could be the pressure-release valve we all need as the winter looms.
 His odd couple-partner, John Candy, plays the lovable oaf so well as the pair slogs through Wichita, Stubbville, and Chicago, and in the end, we all remember what’s really important.

 The Snacks: Classics for a classic: pop up a bucket of Missouri-grown, organic Braggadocio popcorn from the fifth-generation McKaskle Family Farm.
 Recommended chaser?
 Perfectly spicy root beer from St. Louis brewer/bottler Fitz’s; if you’re not a root beer fan, try Cardinal Cream soda instead.